2021 Research Methods e-Festival

 Innovation, adaptation and evolution of the social sciences

-The packed e-festival programme features sessions in eight different categories, including: workshops, expert clinics, panel discussions, “what is?” talks, keynote presentations, webinars and “in conversation” discussions.
+The packed e-festival programme featured sessions in eight different categories, including: workshops, expert clinics, panel discussions, "what is?" talks, keynote presentations, webinars and "in conversation" discussions.
+View the full e-festival programme.

-Our keynote speakers are: Professor Trisha Greenhalgh (University of Oxford), Professor Noshir Contractor (Northwestern University), Dr Ash Watson (University of New South Wales) and Amos Toh (Human Rights Watch).
+Our four keynote speakers were: Professor Trisha Greenhalgh (University of Oxford), Professor Noshir Contractor (Northwestern University), Dr Ash Watson (University of New South Wales) and Amos Toh (Human Rights Watch).

-In addition to the main e-festival activities, a series of companion short courses will be held throughout the week (see below for further details).
+In addition to the main e-festival activities, a series of companion short courses were held throughout the week.
+The three courses were:

 If you would like further details on a specific topic that is not covered on this website, please email: firstname.lastname@example.org.